intendednull/yewdux/docs/src/dispatch.md

 ### `Dispatch::reduce_mut_future`

 For the `CoW` approach.
 Note `Box::pin` is required here.
-This is due to a current limitation of Rust, and should be phased out in the future.
+This is due to a current limitation of Rust's type system, and should be phased out in the future.

 ```rust
 dispatch